Categories: Articles

 “To begin with, today candidates who have jobs do not want to consider new offers, trying to achieve stability at least in this.
 There is a complete unpreparedness for relocation within Ukraine - the vast majority do not even want to hear about moving to another city for a higher salary.
 This is not to mention the fact that now the best work, wherever possible, is considered remote.
 Ukrainians are so accustomed to remote work that a full day in the office is perceived as some kind of “heavenly punishment.”
 Among the “military” trends, there is this: if previously working in the state and a white salary were advantages, now men want neither one nor the other.
 Everyone is trying to be a sole proprietor so that the military registration and enlistment office won’t find them.
 Therefore, if you hear the latest news about a record growth in the number of individual entrepreneurs in Ukraine, keep in mind that this most likely does not affect the opening of new businesses,” Gorokhovsky told Focus.

-Forecasts for the future: salaries will rise, but a “return program” is needed
+Forecasts for the future: wages will rise, but a “return program” is needed

 According to a survey conducted by the European Business Association (EBA), in 2024 the vast majority of Ukrainian companies (87%) will increase wages for their employees.
 Of these, almost half (46%) plan to increase to 10%, and 41% - from 10% to 20%.
 Only every hundredth company will reduce wages, 12% plan to leave employee salaries unchanged.